Light Field Depth Estimation via Stitched Epipolar Plane Images: Proposed LF Depth Estimation

-The preceding three modules can improve the accuracy of slope estimation only when there is rich texture information, which makes the line structures distinguishable.
-However, over texture-less regions, the resulting slopes by them are still unreliable.
-For example, a point \(p\) is located in the texture-less region and \(\widehat{k}\) is its real slope.
-As shown in Figure \ref{fig:TLR} (a), the photo-consistency is identical for all lines with the slope between \(k_{1}\) and \(k_{2}\).
-In other words, if the SEPI is constructed with the ideal slope \(\widehat{k}\), the lack of texture leads to ambiguity inevitably.
-As the LF is passive imaging system, the slope computation (depth estimation) methods struggle with the accuracy in texture-less regions \cite{RN59,RN51,RN53,RN145}.

-As shown in Figure \ref{fig:TLR} (b) and (c), although it is difficult to compute accurate slopes in texture-less regions, the edge lines \(l_{A}\) and \(l_{B}\) of texture-less regions have high local contrast, which can lead to accurate slope computation, relatively.
-Therefore, we refine the line slope in texture-less regions by propagating slope from edge to interior, from accurate region to coarse region.
+The preceding three modules primarily focus on improving the accuracy of slope estimation for regions with abundant texture information.
+However, when it comes to texture-less regions, the slopes obtained using these modules remain unreliable.
+To illustrate this point, let's consider a point \(p\) situated in a texture-less region, with \(\widehat{k}\) representing its true slope.
+As depicted in Figure \ref{fig:TLR} (a), the photo-consistency property holds for all lines with slopes ranging between \(k_{1}\) and \(k_{2}\).
+Consequently, if the SEPI is constructed using the ideal slope \(\widehat{k}\), the lack of texture unavoidably results in ambiguity.
+As depicted in Figures \ref{fig:TLR} (b) and (c), accurate slope computation within texture-less regions poses a challenge \cite{RN59,RN51,RN53,RN145}.
+However, the edge lines \(l_{A}\) and \(l_{B}\) in these regions exhibit high local contrast, offering the potential for relatively precise slope computation.
+Leveraging this observation, we refine the line slope within texture-less regions by propagating the slope from the edges towards the interior, utilizing information from accurate regions to improve results in coarse regions.

-We use the superpixel as the smallest texture-less region unit because the superpixel segmentation groups the similar pixels and keeps consistent to the texture.
-The local texture information (LTI) is defined to evaluates whether a superpixel is a texture-less region or not.
-First of all, the texture points are marked according to slope results after Section \ref{sec:SlopeRefine} and Canny edge detection.
-For a superpixel \(\text{SP}_{i}\), its LTI is defined as
+Specifically, we use the superpixel derived by \cite{RN144} as the smallest texture-less region unit, considering that superpixel segmentation usually groups similar pixels while maintaining consistency with the underlying texture.
+To assess whether a superpixel qualifies as a texture-less region, we introduce the concept of Local Texture Information (LTI).
+Initially, texture points are identified based on the results obtained from slope computation (as described in Section \ref{sec:occRefine}) and Canny edge detection.
+For a given superpixel \(\text{SP}_{i}\), its LTI is defined as